 Study: Better legal defense leads to fewer death penalties

-The study released Monday by University of Virginia law professor Brandon Garrett compared the 21 capital murder trials since 2005 to a group of 20 such trials from 1996 to 2004.
-He found that the sentencing phase for the older group of trials averaged less than two days while the average for the more recent trials was four days.
-That's because defense lawyers are calling more witnesses than before to present evidence that could help their clients.
+Garrett compared the 21 capital murder trials since 2005 to a group of 20 such trials from 1996 to 2004.
+He found that the sentencing phase, on average, lasted about twice as long in more recent trials than in the older ones.
+That’s because defense lawyers are calling more witnesses than before to present evidence that could help their client.

-More than half the trials since 2005 resulted in life sentences — double the previous rate.
+More than half the recent trials resulted in life sentences — double the previous rate.